Seven-Month-Old Baby Miraculously Survives After Being Thrown Off A 118ft Bridge By Own Mother

 Paramedics immediately checked over the toddler and cleared her airways before transporting her to Djalma Marques Hospital.
 There, Baby Thayller underwent a series of tests and treated her injuries, including a blow to her head and bruising to her back.

-In an interview, Hospital Director Rafael Coringa explained that baby Thayller “fall onto a section of mud helped to dampen and limit her injuries.”
+In an interview, Hospital Director Rafael Coringa explained that baby Thayller’s “fall onto a section of mud helped to dampen and limit her injuries.”
 He also confirmed that the baby has no serious fractures and is in a stable condition.

 Meanwhile, Mendes, who was arrested at the scene, reportedly told police that she is suffering from mental health problems and depression.
 Her family backed up the claims and revealed that the suspect has been hospitalized at least three times in a mental health unit last year for psychiatric disorders.